|Sensor Type||Sony IMX556 |

 - AArch64 Linux (binaries built with Linaro gcc 7.3.1 toolchain; tested under Linux for Tegra)

-The Basler blaze SDK is available for Windows and Linux operating systems and includes the following:
+The supplementary package is an extension to the pylon Camera Software Suite and provides support for Basler blaze cameras.
+It is available for Windows and Linux operating systems and includes the following:

 - blaze Viewer (Linux: only on x64 systems with Ubuntu 18.4 and above)